-Lady Gaga Stomped Out at Coachella in Lace-Up Christian Louboutin Boots
+Lady Gaga Stomped Out at Coachella in Edgy Lace-Up Boots

 Gaga announced that it was her first time at Coachella, along with her crew members of nearly 10 years.
 She used the milestone event to debut her single “The Cure.”

-For her closing numbers, the Grammy winner hit the stage in black lace-up Christian Louboutin over-the-knee boots.
+For her closing numbers, the Grammy winner hit the stage in black lace-up over-the-knee boots.

 A live stream replay of her performance, along with other acts at Coachella, is available on YouTube.